Renovation and Construction at Disney’s Polynesian Resort

 Based on Steve’s most recent material, here’s what’s going on at the Polynesian:

 - Tahiti, Tokelau and Rapa Nui are being converted into a DVC offering at the Polynesian.
 Previous reports that DVC at the Poly would also include a couple of five story buildings east and west, and a new pool, seem off.

 - Construction associated with adding DVC bungalows on pilings above the Seven Sea Lagoon started in 2013 and is continuing.

 - Construction affecting the Great Ceremonial house began in 2014.
 The Great Ceremonial House will be renovated in stages, and the water feature in the lobby will be taken out.

-- Construction in the area directly north of it through the main pool area and out to the beach may be beginning as soon as late July 2014, and is expected to continue into March 2015.
+- Construction in the area directly north of it through the main pool area and out to the beach may be beginning as soon as late July 2014, and is expected to continue into spring 2015.

 None of this, to me, is a big enough deal to suggest that the Polynesian is a bad choice for first time families who can afford it.
 But it is not as good a choice as it was before the construction began.
 If you have any doubts, don’t stay here.
 See this for alternatives.